 Non-members, including family and friends of members, may visit the public areas (Sales and Exhibition) on Saturday or Sunday from 10:30am to 4:00pm only, for a fee of $5 for adults, free for children under 12.

 Volunteering is a critical part of our convention.
 You can select your own tasks and time slots via our online Volunteer Sign-up System.
 See here for more information.

 Do you want to suggest a model that you'd love to learn, or are you looking for ideas of models to teach?
 We've set up a Suggest Classes page where you can let us know what you're interested in.
 Remember that there's no guarantee that anyone will want to teach your suggested model, but we'll try, and prospective teachers, please take a look at what people are requesting!

 Sorry Kits, Collections, and T-shirts for non-attendees are sold through The Origami Source.
 See here for more information.

 Room capacities dictate that we must limit the number of guardians who accompany under-age children or people with disabilities.
 Each person in need of a guardian or aide will receive one Guardian badge that can be used by multiple people, one at a time.
 This means that if, for example, Mother wants to come on Saturday and Father on Sunday, they can each use the same badge.
 You won't have to fill out an additional form for the Guardians; just check the box on the Attendee Registration form and add the names (and cell phones) of the people who will be using the badge.
 If you are a NON-FOLDER who wishes to volunteer at the convention for two or more hours per day, please fill out the staff registration form.
-See What's New to find out about raffle prizes for volunteers.
 Remember that Guardians cannot join students in classrooms unless both are registered to attend classes.